 - The people eventually make it into the promised land under Moses and Joshua’s guidance, and then they are unfaithful to their God.

 Rinse, Wash, Repeat

-So, in Judges, every generation of Israelites experiences their entire history up to that point in miniature, and each judge becomes a “mini-Moses” figure in the Book.
-None of them live up to his level of integrity and most of them are a far cry from his passion and devotion to Israel’s God.
+In Judges, every generation of Israelites experiences their entire history up to that point in miniature and each judge becomes a “mini-Moses” figure in the Book.
+None of them live up to his level of integrity.
+Most of the judges fall short of Moses’ passion and devotion to Israel’s God.
 However, they are faint images of him nonetheless, which makes the last detail on this topic really interesting.
-The final section of the Book, Chapters 17–21, contains two very disturbing stories of Israel’s idolatry and injustice (Judg 17–18 and 19–21), and each story begins and concludes with an identical passage:
+The final section of the Book, Chapters 17–21, contains two very disturbing stories of Israel’s idolatry and injustice (Judges 17–18 and 19–21), and each story begins and concludes with an identical passage:

 In those days there was no king in Israel; all the people did what was right in their own eyes.

 We see this repeated again in the following examples:

 - 18:1 In those days there was no king in Israel…